Marine Mammals

 Distribution: Northern and Southern hemisphere sub-species, cosmopolitan from tropic to Polar Regions

-Threats: Vessel collisions, whaling (Iceland, Greenland, Japan), plastic pollution, man-made noise impacts (seismic surveys, military sonar), over fishing (e.g. krill in Antarctica)
+Threats: Vessel collisions, whaling (Iceland, Greenland, Japan), plastic pollution, man-made noise impacts (seismic surveys, military sonar), entanglement, overfishing (e.g. krill in Antarctica)

 Megaptera novaeangliae

-Norway: Migrate from breeding grounds in Cape Verden or the Caribbean to feeding grounds northern Norway and the Barents Sea, first animals arrive in northern Norway end of May and leave latest in February (after feeding on herring).
+Norway: Migrate from breeding grounds in Cape Verde or the Caribbean to feeding grounds in northern Norway and the Barents Sea, first animals arrive in northern Norway at the end of May and leave latest in February (after feeding on herring).

 Group formation: Solitary – gregarious (mother-calf pair/male escort, larger feeding groups)